-Moreover, we continued investing in our summer internship programmes, increasingly seeking for diversity in the background of graduates.
-To achieve this, we carried out more than 20 strategic employer branding activities attracting an audience of over 500 high calibre graduates and professionals.
+In FY19 we carried out more than 20 strategic employer branding activities, attracting an audience of over 700 calibre graduates and professionals.
 More specifically, our recruitment processes are key drivers in attracting and recruiting graduates with potential, as well as qualified and experienced professionals with technical expertise, management skills, leadership attributes and personal integrity.